 Under the Cannon seal, Pyum would complete some of his most well known films such as Cyborg (1989).
 A vehicle for the up-and-coming martial arts actor Jean-Claude Van Damme, it was initially conceived as a heavy opera without dialogue to be shot in granulated black and white.
 But the proposal was refused by producers, opposed to this kind of avant-garde treatment.

 In 1993, Pyun made another movie on cyborgs, Nemesis (1992), where gunfights prevail over martial arts in comparison to his previous movies.
 It has a great cast of brute actors (and actresses), and pre-empts the cyberpunk aesthetics of later movies.
-Its success would give way for three sequels.
+Its success would pave the way for three sequels.

-Despite some reverses and bashes, Pyun has manage to complete Infection (2005), a film where he finally has been able to exert full control, and recovers his avant-garde impulse along with his hectic creativity.
-Once more, Pyun leaves the spectator in a shock following a display of his technical skill: this time, the focus is on the shooting of a definitively psychotronic plot in real time and on one sequence-shot.
+Despite some reverses and bashes, Pyun has managed to complete Infection (2005), a film where he finally has been able to exert full control, and recovers his avant-garde impulse along with his hectic creativity.
+Once more, Pyun leaves the spectator in a shock following a display of his technical skill: this time, the focus is on the shooting of a definitively psychotronic plot in real time and in one continuous sequence.